-As part of DPA’s effort to make our research accessible to a wide audience and in a timely fashion we are re-invigorating our Working Paper Series.
+As part of DPA’s effort to make our research accessible to a wide audience and in a timely fashion, we are re-invigorating our Working Paper Series.
 We welcome submissions of conference, seminar or other work-in-progress papers that can be uploaded to the web.
-For more information or submission please contact email@example.com

-DPA produces a book series through ANU Press and we welcome submissions of either single author monographs or edited collections for the series.
-Potentional authors should consult about any potential submission and the ANU Press submission guidelines.
-For more information or submission please contact firstname.lastname@example.org
+DPA produces a book series through ANU Press and we welcome submissions of either single-author monographs or edited collections for the series.
+Authors should discuss any potential submission with us and consult the ANU Press submission guidelines.

 DPA jointly edits the ‘Pacific In Focus’ section of the ANU Crawford School’s Policy Forum website.
 For authors who have published with DPA, for example in the In Brief series, republishing their original works in line with the Policy Forum format increases research reach and engagement, in particular with audiences who are interested in public policy in Australia and the region.
 DPA can assist authors to adapt their work to Policy Forum requirements (600-800 words).